Authentication

 Authorization: TargetToken bH7XXAprK1ChnLfKSdtlsp7NOlPnZAYY

-The target security token is provided in Device Management Federation API as part of the update message in order to allow DMF clients to leverage the feature or it can be manually retrieved per target by Management API or in the Management UI (Classic) in the target details.
+The target security token is provided in Device Management Federation (DMF) API as part of the update message in order to allow DMF clients to leverage the feature or it can be manually retrieved per target by Management API or in the Management UI (Classic) in the target details.

 Needs to be enabled for your account from the Configuration UI feature: